How to Write An Effective Long Term Disability Appeal Letter

 - Notes and dates from as many phone and email conversations as you had with relevant professionals that support your disability claim.

-Include your friends and family’s declarations and statements.
+- Include your friends and family’s declarations and statements.
 Often, insurance companies hire private investigators to monitor your daily activities to disprove your disability.
-You may counter this with written accounts from family and friends detailing your disability, treatments, and side effects over a much longer stretch of time than from those close to you.
+You may counter this with written accounts from family and friends detailing your disability, treatments, and side effects over a much longer period than those close to you.

-Meet all deadlines.
-As mentioned, appeal deadlines are set in stone, and few if any exceptions are granted.
+- Meet all deadlines.
+As mentioned, appeal deadlines are set in stone, and few exceptions are granted.
 Missing a deadline could mean going without the benefits you need.

 We have provided some important tips for writing your administrative appeal letter.
 That doesn’t mean you have to go through the process alone, and you shouldn’t.

 If your insurer lets you down, we are here to assist and fight for the benefits you deserve.
-We can offer immediate help through free claim consultations and policy analysis.
+We can offer immediate help through our free claim consultations and policy analysis.
 Reach out to us, and let’s discuss your options.
-Call DarrasLaw today at (800) 458-4577 or contact us online.
+Call DarrasLaw today at 800-898-7299 or contact us online.